kingluo/lua-resty-ffi/README.md

 which represents some threads or goroutines to do jobs.

-You could use the same library with different configurations, which is very common, especially for Java and Python.
+You could use the same library with different configurations, which is very common, especially for Java, Python and Node.js.

 ### Request-Response Model